DimpleB0501/eva8/Session_7_Assignment_QnA/README.md

-# Assignment
-- structure code and pull it from github
+# Structure code and pull it from github

-# Solution
 ### Data augmentation
 - RandomCrop(32, padding=4)
 - CutOut(16x16) <br/>